kelsey-ek/of7azure/GUIDE/12_BMT_general_process.md

 </details>
 </pre>

-2.2.2 Online - Oftest tool uses transaction files as an input
+3.2 Online - Oftest tool uses transaction files as an input

 - Transaction file is an input for the online scenarios.

 [Oftest tool 사용법 링크 추가]

-### 2.3 COBOL Complie
+### 4. COBOL Sources

+4.1 COBOL complie

+4.1.1 Modifications for compile.

 - Modifications are needed both for Batch and Online programs.